-We all sit through awkward and embarrassing sex ed classes in high school (be honest…you had to put a condom on a banana, didn’t you?) but no one actually tells us anything useful about our menstrual cycles.
+We all sit through awkward and embarrassing Sex Ed classes in high school, but when it comes down to it, none of us really learned when to actually have sex during your cycle in order to get pregnant.
+In fact, we didn’t really learn much of anything useful about our menstrual cycles.
 Like, what even happens to us every month?
 And what does any of it have to do with getting pregnant?

-Now that you’re in the phase of life where you’re trying to get knocked up, a little info would go a long way.
+Now that you’re in the phase of life where you might be trying to get knocked up, a little info would go a long way.
 So imagine we’re your junior-year P.E. teacher, because we’re about to tell you everything you need to know about what your uterus gets up to every month.
 Spoiler alert: it basically has a life of its own.

 I’ve heard there are different phases of my cycle…is that true?